OmniSharp/omnisharp-emacs/README.md

 works in the background.

 ## This requires the Omnisharp Server program
-The server must be at least the following version:
+The server must be at least the following version (expect this to be update to this guide whenever the required version changes):

 ```
 8355b92f30ac6f9b5f62bfbb618b7b4f45db7915